microprediction/monteprediction/TFRO.md

 # Thanks for reaching out, stranger
-This is my current "hey nice to connect on Linked-In" page.
-I written:
+This is my current "hey nice to connect on Linked-In can I help you" page.
+Here's the (almost) free stuff:

 - A [book](https://mitpress.mit.edu/9780262047326/microprediction/) on prediction networks.
 Audio for chapter one [here](https://github.com/microprediction/building_an_open_ai_network/blob/main/docs/assets/audio/Microprediction_Chapter_1.mp3).
 - Free open-source software ... see [here](https://github.com/microprediction)
 - Papers, articles, blogs etc are listed on my [home page](https://github.com/microprediction/home)

-I will briefly list the narrow set of things I can legitimately help you with
+If you run a business I will briefly list the small set of specific things I can legitimately help you with:

 ### If you are a broker, trading venue, algo trader ...
 or market data provider, or someone who needs to optimize execution.
 I create high quality real-time enhanced data feeds (mids and short horizon predictions) leveraging a community of 6,000 quants.